bella-jy/mmEMP/README.md

 * ```
   python dynamic_points.py
   ```
-  This file can recover the positions of static feature points based on two consecutive input images, while compensating and reconstructing the positions of dynamic feature points through the construction of nonlinear equations.
+  This file models dynamic feature points, corresponding to Module 1 in the paper.
 After running, place doppler_reshape_256_64_192 and the resulting label, respectively, under the paths `data/your_dataset/data` and `data/your_dataset/label`.
 E.g. `data/GTVINS2/data` and `data/GTVINS2/label`.
 ### 3. Point cloud generation
 * Train a point cloud enhancement network by
   ```